k06a/DeluxeInjection/README.md

 #### All methods documentation

-You can see methods and arguments dicumentation right in Xcode.
+You can see methods and arguments documentation right in Xcode.

 1. Check if property of class is injected
    ```objective-c